omerkr0/user-management-app/README.md

 # User-Management-App

-This project is a simple user management application developed using Next.js, TypeScript, Tailwind CSS, and Go.
+This project is a simple user management application developed using Next.js, TypeScript, Tailwind CSS and Go.
 User records are managed using an SQLite database.

 ## Getting Started